HGWR Model and How to Use It

 Fitness Assessment

-Then we check the estimations of intercept, g1
+Then we check the estimations of intercept, g1,

-via some scatter plots.
+g2 and z1 via some scatter plots.

 library(dplyr)